 Workplace Water Efficiency: Quick Tips to Save Water and Money

-The good news?
-There are some simple, cost-effective measures you can employ to conserve water and save on operating costs in your commercial building.
-The three biggest culprits of water usage in office buildings are restrooms, landscaping, and HVAC equipment.
+There are many simple, cost-effective measures you can employ to conserve water and money in your business.
+Key areas to start focusing on are the three biggest culprits of water usage: restrooms, landscaping, and HVAC equipment.

 Did you know that something as simple as a leaky toilet can waste as much as 21,600 gallons of water per month?
-That can cost up to $2,100 per year.
+This adds up to $2,100 per year!
 Toilet and urinal flushing typically account for 1/3 of a commercial building’s water consumption.

-Inspecting restroom faucets and other fixtures for leaks is a simple, yet impactful way to make sure you aren’t flushing water (and money) down the drain.
-You can also replace bathroom fixtures with more efficient models, such as low-flow or ultra-low-flow models.
-Look for plumbing fixtures certified by the EPA’s WaterSense Program – which use 20% less water without compromising performance!
+Inspecting restroom faucets and other fixtures for leaks is a simple way to save water.
+Look to replace bathroom fixtures with low-flow or ultra-low-flow models.
+Look for plumbing fixtures certified by the EPA’s WaterSense Program, using 20% less water without compromising performance.

 Outdoor Water Use

-We’ve all seen it: A sprinkler system aimed directly at pavement or going full tilt during a rainstorm.
+We’ve all seen it: a sprinkler system running during a rainstorm.
 Landscaping water usage can account for 20% of your facility’s water consumption, making it a target area when looking to conserve water and lower your bill.

-There are a number of practices you can employ to conserve water outdoors and save money in the process, including using native plants, reducing grassy areas, use weather-based and seasonal irrigation schedules (adding a rain sensor on your irrigation system and watering less on cooler days) and installing WaterSense-certified irrigation products.
-Even something as simple as fitting your hoses with automatic shut-off nozzles and spreading mulch around landscaping can save water and reduce evaporation.
+Using native plants, reducing grassy areas, use weather-based and seasonal irrigation schedules (adding a rain sensor on your irrigation system and watering less on cooler days) and installing WaterSense-certified irrigation products will all save your business money.
+Consider fitting your hoses with automatic shut-off nozzles and spreading mulch around landscaping as well.

 HVAC Cooling Systems

-According to the U.S. Green Building Council, water used in HVAC cooling towers accounts for almost all of an HVAC system’s water consumption.
+According to the U.S. Green Building Council, water used in HVAC cooling towers accounts for nearly all of an HVAC system’s water consumption.

-The fact is, all cooling towers lose water through evaporation, drift (water lost when water droplets are transported in exhaust air), and blowdown (water drained from cooling equipment to remove mineral build-up) and, therefore, consume a significant amount of water.
+All cooling towers lose water through evaporation, drift (water lost when water droplets are transported in exhaust air), and blowdown (water drained from cooling equipment to remove mineral build-up).
 Keep your cooling towers in good working condition through regular inspection and maintenance so your system operates at peak efficiency.